 Do I feel good or do I feel bad?
 If its bad then remember that you have gone off track and your emotional guidance is facing in the wrong direction and away from the goal you are aiming for which is to be more loving and happy.

-In this hub we learn how to identify that we are feeling angry by listening to our own bodies.
-We learn to become aware of the anger we are feeling and how to express it and let it go.
-The aim of the hub is to help bring us back to a sense of balance and to point our emotional compass in the direction we want to go, towards a loving and happy life.
+In this article we have learned how to identify that we are feeling angry by listening to our own bodies.
+We have learned to become aware of the anger we are feeling and how to express it and let it go.
+The aim of this article is to help us become aware of our anger and bring us back to a sense of balance, to point our emotional compass in the direction we want to go, towards a loving and happy life.

 More Hubs By Me